 Why do organizations serve as fiscal sponsors?

-They should do so because the projects further their missions, but some do so as a favor to friends and others because they think they can make some money by charging a fee to serve as a fiscal sponsor.
+They should do so because the projects further their missions, but some do so as a favor to friends and others because they think they can make some money by allocating a percentage of the funds raised for a project to its general fund (sometimes referred to as an “administrative fee” though it’s really an internal transfer of funds and not a form of additional revenue beyond what is raised for the projects).

-There is no standard fee but it’s not uncommon for the well-known, reputable fiscal sponsors to charge somewhere around 10% of the revenues raised for the project as an administrative fee and a few percentage points more if it involves government funding that requires a government audit.
+There is no standard amount a fiscal sponsor will allocate from a project fund to its general fund, but it’s not uncommon for reputable fiscal sponsors to allocate somewhere around 10% of the revenues raised for the project and a few percentage points more if it involves government funding that requires a government audit.

 How should project leaders choose a fiscal sponsor?

-It should not be based just on the lowest fees.
+It should not be based just on the lowest rate a fiscal sponsor will charge to its project fund.
 Consider the health of the fiscal sponsor, its experience and reputation as a fiscal sponsor, its mission, the services it will provide as the sponsor, the insurance it has to protect the project leaders and any employees, the quality of the fiscal sponsorship agreement, and its compliance with applicable laws (including all of its required filings).
 Also, make sure you’ll be comfortable with those who you’ll be working with.

 How should a fiscal sponsor determine whether to sponsor a particular project?

-Consider the mission of the project for mission-compatibility, the business plan, the projected activities and any special risks they may pose, where it plans to operate (is the fiscal sponsor qualified to do business in all those states or jurisdictions), the amount it plans to fundraise (and whether the administrative fee will cover all of the fiscal sponsor’s additional costs and risks), the quality of the leadership, the sincerity of the charitable intent (be careful if the project looks to raise money mostly to pay the project leaders), the capacity of the sponsor in relation to the project.
+Consider the mission of the project for mission-compatibility, the business plan, the projected activities and any special risks they may pose, where it plans to operate (is the fiscal sponsor qualified to do business in all those states or jurisdictions), the amount it plans to fundraise (and whether the charge to the project fund will cover all of the fiscal sponsor’s additional costs and risks), the quality of the leadership, the sincerity of the charitable intent (be careful if the project looks to raise money mostly to pay the project leaders), the capacity of the sponsor in relation to the project.

 What can go wrong?